rhawley175/CS546_Group5_Final/README.md

 ## Part Five: Posts

 ### Search Posts Page:
 1. Once on the Search Posts page (URL: "localhost:3000/posts/search"), you may enter a keyword in the title parameter, which will search all public posts (only) for the title containing the given keyword.
+Note, for this page, you do not need to be logged in to search.
+If a user wants to make a quick search without logging in, they can go to the above URL and search for public posts containing the keyword in the title.
 2. Once your keyword is entered click "Save Entry" to search the posts.
 3. It will then display all public posts with the given keyword.
 You can click on the post to view that post's post page.